-If you’re seeking engaging and fun daily writing prompts for kids, you’ve landed in the right place.
+If you’re seeking daily writing prompts for kids, you’ve landed in the right place.

 Daily journaling has so many benefits for elementary students.

-Students have opportunities to revisit memories, self-reflect, freely express thoughts, stretch their imaginations, and problem solve creatively…all while strengthening writing skills.
+Students have opportunities to revisit memories, self-reflect, freely express thoughts, stretch their imaginations, and problem-solve …all while strengthening writing skills.

-That’s why it’s good practice to incorporate daily journal prompts into your writer’s workshop routine.
+That’s why it’s good practice to incorporate daily writing prompts for kids into your writer’s workshop routine.

 With consistency, students will be able to communicate their thoughts clearly and with confidence plus skill.